nicholasferguson/YAD_t/Readme.md

 =====================================================================
 Test# Details
 =====================================================================
-* 1 From wiki page.   ( Hard coded test. )
+* 1 From wiki page.   ( Hard coded test in YAD_t.cpp. )
    - Input:   I bought a B of As from T S.
    - Output:  I bought a bag of apples from my brother.
-* 2 From wiki page.   ( Hard coded test. )
+* 2 From wiki page.   ( Hard coded test in YAD_t.cpp. )
    - Input: 101
    - Output: |||||  ( binary 101 into base 10 using sticks....5 sticks)
-* 3 From YAD Studio.
-I renamed their file renamed as YAD.Studo.mirrow.yad
+* 3 From YAD Studio file.
+I renamed their file as YAD.Studo.mirrow.yad
    - Input:  cabbbbaaaabbbbaabbcccccc
    - Output: ccccccbbaabbbbaaaabbbbac
-* 4 From YAD Studio.
-I renamed their file renamed as YAD.Studo.multiply.yad
+* 4 From YAD Studio file.
+I renamed their file as YAD.Studo.multiply.yad
    - Input: |||#||   i.e. 3*2
    - Output ||||||   i.e. 6
 * 5 From Rosettacode.org  Rosetta.ruleset1.yad (This rules file is extracted from Wikipedia)